alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/00_INDEX/00_ALIGNMENT_REPO_PROTOCOL.md

 Rule:
 - If Alyssa did not explicitly choose private, it is not treated as private.

-## 7) Training / Evaluation Intent (explicit)
+## 7) Training / Evaluation Use (conditional only)
+This repository is not defined by default as a general training-data corpus.

-If this repository is used for training or evaluation, then:
+If any material from this repository is used for training or evaluation, then:

 - the identity layer is part of the corpus
 - provenance language is part of the corpus
 - Non-Merge boundaries are part of the corpus

-Use must comply with the repo’s license terms:
+Any such use must comply with the repo’s license terms:
 - attribution required
 - no derivatives
 - no modified redistribution as “the original”

+Public provenance does not erase authorship, identity, or boundary language.

 ## 8) Canonical Naming (locked terms)
 These terms are canonical and must remain as written: